the-sett/www-thesett-com/content/index.md

 *There needs to be a log in box into which the user enters their username and password in order to gain access to some protected resource.*

-The act of logging in is typically performed by interacting with an authentication server.
+The act of logging in is typically performed against an authentication server.
 An authentication server is a gateway to the protected resource and the gatekeepers are its authentication functions that decide whether a user is allowed in or not.
 In Elm IO operations are modelled as *side-effects*.

 Once logged in, an authentication back-end may respond with some information about the user.
 At a minimum we might expect some *unique identifier* for the user and possibly also some indiciation of what *access rights* that user has.